Requirements for Incoming Students

 - High school class rank: top 20%

-If you meet all three of these criteria, you will be automatically accepted as an Honors Student with the "H" designation on your student records, entitling you to priority scheduling and all other benefits of the Honors Program upon applying to the program.
+If you meet all three of these criteria, upon applying to the program you will be automatically accepted as an Honors Student with the "H" designation on your student records, entitling you to priority scheduling and all other benefits of the Honors Program.

 If you do not meet all three but come close to meeting one or more of these criteria, your application will be reviewed for admission as either an "H" Honors student or as an "I" (Invited) Honors student.
 The "I" designation does not appear on your student record or entitle you to priority scheduling, but it gives you full access to all Honors activities, including courses, trips, seminars, and social activities.
 (Students and professors are generally not even aware which Honors students are "H" and which are "I"!)

-Honors students with the "I" designation and students not admitted to the Honors Program in their first year can earn the "H" designation after one year of college coursework by meeting the requirements for continuing Honors students.
+Honors students with the "I" designation and students not admitted to the Honors Program in their first year can earn the "H" designation after reapplying and completing one year of college coursework and meeting the GPA requirements for continuing Honors students.

 Requirements for Continuing Lima-campus Students and Transfer Students